Ksksksksksksksks/b-chef/data/README_data.md

 1. Read the annotation CSV with action labels and frame ranges.

+2. Read the list of **required action categories** from a text file (`mpii_actions_suitable.txt`), which was manually curated based on:

+   * all categories in the dataset, and
+   * existing categories in the pre-trained model, so that **they do not overlap** with the model’s outputs.

-2. Locate only the required .avi files inside the ZIP archive — it does not unpack the whole dataset.
+3. Locate only the required `.avi` files inside the ZIP archive — it does not unpack the whole dataset.

-3. Extract each required video temporarily, then cut it into short clips corresponding to actions (e.g., peel, pour, cut dice).
+4. Extract each required video temporarily, then cut it into short clips corresponding to the selected actions (e.g., peel, pour, cut dice).

+5. Clip duration is optionally limited to a maximum number of seconds to prevent overly long videos, which helps training.

-4. Save each clip temporarily as .avi, add it to DVC, and delete the local .avi to keep storage clean.
+6. Save each clip temporarily as `.avi`, add it to DVC, and delete the local `.avi` to keep storage clean.

 Example console output:

 ```
-Processing video s08-d02-cam-002.avi
+Processing video s08-d02-cam-002.avi, category peel
 Added to DVC and removed local file: s08-d02-cam-002_1433_2347.avi
 ```